a2ankitrai/Software_Notes/java/rx-java.md

 When working with observables doing async calls on every subscription on an observable is often not necessary.

-It likely happens that observables are passed around in the application, without the need to do an such an expensive call all the time a subscription is added.
+It likely happens that observables are passed around in the application, without the need to do an such an expensive call all the time a subscription is added

 The below code snippet makes use of the `cache` method, so that the `Single` instance keeps its result, once it was successful for the first time.